-MDH training/notification
+MDH training/notification53

 The Commissioner of Health must notify all eligible health care practitioners in the state about the registry program.
 This notice must include an explanation of the purposes and requirements of the program.
 If a health care practitioner meets the requirements and requests to participate in the program, the commissioner must allow that participation.
-However, no health care practitioner is required to participate in the program.
-In addition to notification, the commissioner also must provide practitioners with explanatory information and assistance in understanding the therapeutic uses of medical cannabis under the program requirements.
-The practitioner will receive the patient applications from the commissioner in order to provide those applications to patients.
+However, no health care practitioner is required to participate in the program.54 In addition to notification, the commissioner also must provide practitioners with explanatory information and assistance in understanding the therapeutic uses of medical cannabis under the program requirements.
+The commissioner must provide patient applications to participating health care practitioners, who then provide those applications to patients.